 Regulation Intent Issue Clarification 15.
-Equipment Maintenand 15.
-Equipment Maintenance A service agency shall have policies and procedures regarding the maintenance of equipment on premises owned or operated by the agency and shall maintain the equipment as recommended by the manufacturer.
+Equipment Maintenand ce A service agency shall have policies and procedures regarding the maintenance of equipment on premises owned or operated by the agency and shall maintain the equipment as recommended by the manufacturer.
 (O.Reg.299/10, 11(3)) To ensure that service agencies take all reasonable care to promote and maintain a safe environment.
-To ensure agencies are following their policies and procedures, as well as recommendations of the manufacturer, related to equipment maintenance.
+To ensure agencies have and are following their policies and procedures, as well as recommendations of the manufacturer, related to equipment maintenance.
 To ensure that equipment is functioning efficiently and is safely maintained in keeping with the manufacturer's recommendations.
-Can the Ministry cite the agency for non-compliance if the agency has not inspected the equipment owned or operated by the agency as per their policies and procedures on equipment maintenance: Examples: Wheelchairs Ceiling tracks Jacuzzi tubs Fire extinguishers Emergency lighting Smoke detectors CO2 detectors Fire suppressions systems HVAC Fire alarm systems If there is evidence to support that the service agency is not following their policies and procedures (which should accord with recommendations of the manufacturer regarding maintenance of equipment), the service agency will be cited for non-compliance.
+Can the Ministry cite the agency for non-compliance if the agency has not inspected the equipment owned or operated by the agency as per their policies and procedures on equipment maintenance: Examples: • Wheelchairs • Ceiling tracks • Jacuzzi tubs • Fire extinguishers • Emergency lighting • Smoke detectors • CO2 detectors • Fire suppressions systems • HVAC • Fire alarm systems If there is evidence to support that the service agency is not following their policies and procedures (which should also accord with recommendations of the manufacturer regarding maintenance of equipment), the service agency will be cited for non-compliance.
+Is the maintenance of vehicles assessed during the compliance inspection?
+No. QAM does not include requirements related to vehicle maintenance, however, the inspector may recommend vehicle maintenance based on their observations during the inspection.